tensorflow/docs/site/en/api_docs/python/tf/data/experimental/make_csv_dataset.md

 * <b>`prefetch_buffer_size`</b>: An int specifying the number of feature batches to prefetch for performance improvement.
 Recommended value is the number of batches consumed per training step.
 Defaults to auto-tune.
 * <b>`num_parallel_reads`</b>: Number of threads used to read CSV records from files.
   If >1, the results will be interleaved.
+Defaults to `1`.
 * <b>`sloppy`</b>: If `True`, reading performance will be improved at the cost of non-deterministic ordering.
 If `False`, the order of elements produced is deterministic prior to shuffling (elements are still